stillspring/secretzitel333-telegram-bo/replit.md

 # Overview

-This is a Python Telegram bot application built with python-telegram-bot 21.2 that provides intelligent message processing and owner notifications.
+This is a Python Telegram bot application built with pyTelegramBotAPI that provides intelligent message processing and owner notifications.
 The bot detects specific key phrases in user messages and responds with predefined messages while simultaneously notifying the bot owner.
 It also provides random responses to regular user interactions and includes comprehensive logging and error handling.

 # User Preferences